appditto/pippin_nano_wallet/README.md

-# Pippin API/CLI Wallet for NANO and BANANO
+# Pippin

-Pippin is a high performance API-based wallet for NANO and BANANO.

-Pippin uses the fast, C-based [nanopy](https://github.com/npy0/nanopy/tree/master/nanopy) libary to sign blocks and generate work.
-It is also completely written using asyncio and utilizes the ultra-fast [uvloop](https://github.com/MagicStack/uvloop)

-## Why you want Pippin

-Pippin is a production-ready NANO/BANANO wallet that you can use for your apps and business.
-It is a drop-in replacement for the wallet that's built in to the Nano node software, which is not considered production-ready.
+Pippin is a production-ready, high-performance developer wallet for [Nano](https://nano.org) and [BANANO](https://banano.cc).
+Pippin's API is a drop-in replacement for the Nano developer wallet that is built in to the node software.

+## About Pippin

+Pippin is written in Python.
+It achieves high performance across the board using libraries such as [asyncio](https://docs.python.org/3/library/asyncio.html), [uvloop](https://github.com/MagicStack/uvloop), [aiohttp](https://aiohttp.readthedocs.io/en/stable/), [asyncpg](https://github.com/MagicStack/asyncpg)/[aiosqlite](https://github.com/jreese/aiosqlite)/[aiomysql](https://github.com/aio-libs/aiomysql), and [rapidjson](https://rapidjson.org/).

+For block signing and work generation, Pippin uses [nanopy](https://github.com/npy0/nanopy), which is a high-performance library that utilizes C-bindings for blake2b and ed25519.

+## Benefits of Pippin

+Pippin is the first drop-in replacement for the Nano developer wallet.
+It's incredibly easy to transition to Pippin if your application is already written to use the wallet that's bundled with the node software.

+- Pippin is production-ready, the Nano developer wallet is not.
+- Pippin is independent of the node.
+You can use Pippin with any public RPC, so you don't have to run your own node
+- Pippin is extremely fast and lightweight
+- Pippin supports encrypted secret keys
+- Pippin supports multiple database backends (SQLite, PostgreSQL, and MySQL)

 Pippin can be used by exchanges, games, payment processors, tip bots, faucets, casinos, and a lot more.
-It's advantageous in scenarios where you are constrained by disk speed, bandwidth, etc. and do not want to run a full-node.

-Also:

-- Pippin can be used with *any public node* - **you don't need to run your own node** to have an API wallet.
-- Pippin is extremely fast and lightweight
-- Pippin supports multiple database backends (SQLite, PostgreSQL)

-## How does it work?
+## How Pippin Works

-Pippin intercepts every wallet-related RPC and handles them internally.
-It builds its own blocks, has its own storage, etc. Every non-wallet RPC gets proxied to a remote or local node.

-Once pippin is configured, all you need to do is point your existing NANO/BANANO application to it.
+Pippin provides an API that mimics the [Nano Wallet RPC Protocol](https://docs.nano.org/commands/rpc-protocol/#wallet-rpcs)

+Every wallet-related RPC gets intercepted by Pippin and handled internally.
+It builds the blocks and signs them using locally-stored keys, it uses a node to publish the blocks.

+Every non-wallet related RPC gets proxied to the publishing node.
+Which means you can make all of your RPC requests directly to Pippin whether they are wallet-related or not.

 ## API Documentation

-Pippin is designed to be a drop-in replacement for the standard node wallet, with some exceptions (see the next section)

-You should reference the [NANO RPC documentation](https://docs.nano.org/commands/rpc-protocol/#wallet-rpcs) to view a list of all of the available APIs pippin supports.
+Recommended reference is the [NANO RPC documentation](https://docs.nano.org/commands/rpc-protocol/#wallet-rpcs), Pippin's APIs are mostly identical.

-**Pippin supports send indempotency with the `id` send parameter, just like the Nano node**

 ## Known Differences: Pippin vs NANO Node Wallet

+**Pippin supports send indempotency with the `id` send parameter, just like the Nano node it is not required but highly recommended**

 **Enhanced Behavior**